jgrassler/talks/magnum-debugging-101/full/main.md

 /var/log/cloud-init-output.log
 ```

 This log contains all output from cloud-init.
-We will use it throughout the
+We will cover it in more detail
-next couple of slides to show you what some of the most common problems look
-like.
+in a bit.

 -->